jakemoody/courses-plotly-python/chapter1.md

 ---
-title       : Getting started with plotly description : A couple exercises to get started attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Getting started with plotly description : This chapter will introduce you to plotly and how you can use Python and plotly together to create stunning data visualizations. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf